Chapter 6: Remote and Distributed

 Start with 2 minutes of connection:

-"Before we start, how's everyone doing?
+"Before we start, how is everyone doing?
 Any weekend highlights?"

-"Non-work question: What's something good that happened this week?"
+"Non-work question: what is something good that happened this

 End with recognition:

 "Before we go, any shoutouts?
-Anyone want to recognize someone?"
+Anyone want to recognise someone?"

 Beyond Standup